cs3110/textbook/fp/function_definitions.md

   if y=0 then 1
   else x * pow x (y-1)
 ```

-We provided a specification comment above the function to document the
-precondition (`requires`) and postcondition (`returns`) of the function.
-Note how we didn't have to write any types:  the OCaml compiler infers
+Note how we didn't have to write any types in either of our functions:
-them for us automatically.
-The compiler solves this *type inference*
+the OCaml compiler infers them for us automatically.
+The compiler
-problem algorithmically, but we could do it ourselves, too.
+solves this *type inference* problem algorithmically, but we could do
-It's like a mystery that can be solved by our mental power of deduction:
+it ourselves, too.
+It's like a mystery that can be solved by our
+mental power of deduction:

 * Since the if expression can return `1` in the `then`
   branch, we know by the typing rule for `if` that the entire if expression